marcotav/exploratory-data-analysis/increasing-the-participation-rate-in-standardized-tests/README.md

 ## To be continued

-The full analysis is contained in the [notebook](https://github.com/marcotav/increasing-the-participation-rate-in-standardized-tests/blob/master/project-1-marco-tavora.ipynb) in this repo.
+The full analysis is contained in the [notebook](http://nbviewer.jupyter.org/github/marcotav/increasing-the-participation-rate-in-standardized-tests/blob/master/project-1-marco-tavora.ipynb).